 Invest in Solid Influencers

 I know what you’re thinking, and yes—you can use influencers for book promotion even if you’re not on social media yourself.
 And the more you build your platform off social media, the more robust a potential influencer partner may see you.
-Because gone are the days when big social media numbers feel influential; now it’s all about engagement, and that’s harder and harder to come by.
+Gone are the days when big social media numbers feel influential; now it’s all about engagement, and that’s harder and harder to come by.
 It’s important to remember, though, that even if you’re not using social, you should still claim your social profiles so they’re at least under your umbrella and not taken by someone else.
 This is especially critical to keep in mind when pitching your influencer list.

 Consider a Patreon Page